 When we think about reading together, we often think about classrooms and about parents reading with their children when they are young – about the importance of fostering literacy early on, about modeling good reading practices.
-As we get older, shared reading and discussion becomes either less or more formalized.
+As we get older, shared reading and discussion become either less or more formalized.
 We find it sometimes in the evening book club.
-More frequently, book discussion becomes the domain of high school and college classrooms, where talking about books is a mark of intellectual progress.
+More frequently, book discussion becomes the domain of high school and college classrooms, were talking about books is a mark of intellectual progress.

 When we delimit book discussion to the realm of the early reader or the intellectual, however, we miss out on literature’s real magic – the ability to transport readers across time and space.
 When we read, say, Hamlet, we create connections with the thousands or even millions of others who have come across Shakespeare’s play since it was first performed.
 We create shared memories.
 Shared feelings.
 Shared experiences.

 I think about this sharing when I reflect on my own reading experiences and particularly my desire to foist favorite books on the people I care most about.
 I think about it, too, each December, when I make the 13-hour drive home to South Alabama, only to spend my limited time with my mother reading beside her, each of us buried in a book.Two years ago, we spent the week between Christmas day and New Year’s reading Donna Tartt’s The Goldfinch, along with my older sister, who was visiting at the same time.
 For days, we sat together, dead to the world outside our living room and immersed ourselves in fictional versions of New York City, Las Vegas, Amsterdam.
 We imagined the life of a young boy after his mother dies in a terrorist attack, following closely its twisting, Dickensian turns.